hamiltonjr/HexDump/README.md

 showing hexdump code dumping.
 The code is sufficient great to offers a great presentation.

 A set of test files are available in the project.
 The users can do their own test files.
 The number of bytes in each test file tests limit conditions of the program.
+A test of this type would be are something like:

+./hexdump bytes_07

 Contributors are welcome.
 Use the default Pull Request GitHub method to contribute.